How to check the current branch

 Introduction

 Git is a powerful version control system that enables developers to collaborate on software projects effectively.
 Understanding how to work with Git branches is crucial for managing your codebase and tracking changes.
-In this tutorial, we will explore how to check the current branch in your Git repository, as well as delve into advanced branch management techniques.
+In this tutorial, you will learn how to check the current branch in your Git repository, as well as explore basic branch management techniques.

 Skills Graph